Chhim Sithar

-Chhim Sithar (born 25 December 1987) is a Cambodian trade union leader and the current president of the Labor Rights Supported Union (LRSU) of Khmer Employees of NagaWorld.
+Chhim Sithar (ឈឹម ស៊ីថរ; born 25 December 1987) is a Cambodian trade union leader and the current president of the Labor Rights Supported Union (LRSU) of Khmer Employees of NagaWorld.
 She served a two-year sentence for incitement in connection to a labour strike she led at NagaWorld in 2021 and 2022.

 Biography

 Early life and career

 Sithar was born on 25 December 1987 in Koh Roka Commune, Peam Chor District, Prey Veng province, the second of six children.
 She earned a bachelor's degree in economic informatics.
 She began working at NagaWorld in 2007 before becoming active within LRSU in 2009.
 She was first elected vice-president of LRSU in 2012 and subsequently president in 2014, replacing Chhun Sokha who became vice-president.

 In September 2019, she was suspended by NagaWorld after questioning the company's decision to ban a t-shirt calling for higher wages for employees.
 In December 2019, LRSU members voted to strike in response to the suspension.
 Despite a court ruling that the strike was illegal, LRSU proceeded in early January 2020.
 After two days of strike action, the company agreed to raise wages and reinstate Sithar.